What is Student Retention?

 What are Some Alternatives to Student Retention?

 School retention is not the best remedy for every struggling student.
 Sometimes it may be as simple as providing a student with some counseling to get them going in the right direction.
 Other times it is won’t be that easy.
-Older students in particular need to be given some options when it comes to School retention.
+Older students in particular need to be given some options when it comes to student retention.
 Many schools provide Summer School opportunities for students to attend and make improvements in the areas in which they struggle.
 Another alternative would be to place a student on a plan of study.
 A plan of study puts the ball in the student’s court sort of speak.
 A plan of study provides students with specific objectives that they must meet over the course of the year.
 It also provides assistance and increased accountability to student.
 Finally, a plan of study details specific consequences for not meeting their specific objectives including School retention.